[Toy Review] Hot Octopuss Pulse Duo

 [Toy Review] Clone a Willy

-Have you ever wanted a lifesize, silicone replica of your own (or your partner’s) penis?
+Have you ever wanted a lifesize, silicone replica of your or your partner’s penis?
 Well, you’re in luck!
-Clone a Willy is a company that makes kits that allow you to make a replica dick at home.
-There’s also now a Clone a Pussy, by the way!
-Lovehoney kindly sent me the Clone a Willy kit for Day 9 of #12DaysofLovehoney, and Mr CK and I had quite the adventure making it.
+Clone a Willy kits are a popular and supposedly easy way to cast a silicone dildo from an actual cock at home.
+(There’s also now Clone a Pussy, by the way!)
+Lovehoney sent me and Mr C&K a Clone a Willy kit to test out and review.

 Clone a Willy Kit